ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 $$
 {% endkatexmm %}

-Equation $(4)$ is the *essence* of the variational method.
+Equation $(\href{#mjx-eqn:4}{4})$ is the *essence* of the variational method.
 It tells us that we can always try to find some state that approximates the ground state.
-Our goal therefore is to keep constructing such a state and measure until we can't find any state with lower energy because we can never find a state with lower energy than the ground state energy.
+Our goal therefore is to keep constructing such some state and measure until we can't find a state with a lowest energy because we can never find a state with lower energy than the ground state energy.
+Then we hope that the state found with lowest energy is sufficiently close to the true ground state energy.

 ### The variational algorithm
 How then do we find the state $\ket{\psi}$ that approximates